-Verona Bucket List: What are the top tourist attractions to visit in Verona?
+Bucket List: What are the top tourist attractions to visit in Verona?

 Verona, located in northern Italy, is one of the main tourist destinations in the country.
-Some say that this beautiful city may have derived its name from an Etruscan person’s name, which is Vera.
+Some say that this beautiful city may have derived its name from an Etruscan name, Vera.
 Other sources say that Verona may have been the name of a Roman family; if not, it could come from the Latin word ver, spring.

 To create beautiful memories in Verona, here’s a list of the best things to do in this city:

 Also known as the Duomo of Verona, this cathedral was established in the 12th century.
 This cathedral’s intricate designs and precious gems give it a heaven-like aesthetic.

 This Roman Catholic cathedral is dedicated to the Blessed Virgin Mary under Santa Maria Matricolare.